jmullz-z/Online-Botique/README.md

 WHEN I test API POST, PUT, and DELETE routes in Insomnia THEN I am able to successfully create, update, and delete data in my database

+## Installation
+   Requires all dependencies in package.json (Node/Express/Sequelize/Dotenv).
+Run NPM I. Initialize database, seed database, start server.
+Done.
+   ## Usage
+   Use it to framework out a database that interacts with a server using RESTful API calls.
+   Use it to framework out a server that interacts with a database using RESTful API calls.

 GitHub: git@github.com:jmullz-z/Online-Botique.git